Scottie35/PikaJS-DatePicker/README.md

 [PikaJS](https://github.com/Scottie35/PikaJS) is a client-side scripting library like jQuery, but 7 times smaller, faster, and more efficient.

-**You must include PikaJS before adding PikaJS Hotkeys to your page!**
+**You must include PikaJS before adding PikaJS Datepicker to your page!**

 ## What does it do?